Saleem Borhot

-Saleem Borhot (born June 28, 1985) is a former professional Canadian football defensive back.
-He last played for the Calgary Stampeders of the Canadian Football League.
-He was drafted twelfth overall by the Edmonton Eskimos in the 2010 CFL Draft and signed a three-year contract plus an option year with the team on May 14, 2010.
+Saleem Borhot (born June 28, 1985) is a Canadian former professional football defensive back.He last played for the Calgary Stampeders of the Canadian Football League.
+He was drafted twelfth overall by the Edmonton Eskimos in the 2010 CFL draft and signed a three-year contract plus an option year with the team on May 14, 2010.
 He played university football for the Saint Mary's Huskies.